liferay/liferay-docs/en/user/articles-dxp/120-search/13-result-rankings.markdown

 | at the top of the search results.
 This is the go-to Activities page in the Lunar
 | Resort where guests can go to find all of the resort's adventurous offerings,
 | including lunar rover races, ATV rentals, and information about golfing
 | packages.
-This is a prime use case for Result Rankings.
-By contrast, the Lunar
+By contrast, the Lunar  Resort does not want the legal liability
-| Resort does not want the legal liability waiver form to appear during a search
+| waiver form to appear during a search for fun activities: that's a bridge to be
-| for fun activities: that's a bridge to be crossed once guests are already
+| crossed once guests are already signing up for the activity.
+It shouldn't
-| signing up for the activity.
-It shouldn't pollute a search for fun activities,
+| pollute a search for fun activities, even though it contains many of the
-| even though it contains many of the keywords Users would search for.
-Result
+| keywords Users would search for.
+Result Rankings lets you, the portal
-| Rankings lets you, the portal administrator, _pin_ the Activities Content Page
+| administrator, _pin_ the Activities Content Page to the top of the results and
-| to the top of the results and _hide_ the liability waiver Web Content Article.
+| _hide_ the liability waiver Web Content Article.
+In addition, a community
-| In addition, a community member wrote a blog favorably reviewing the Lunar
+| member wrote a blog favorably reviewing the Lunar Resort, and you want that
-| Resort, and you want that content added to searches for activities at the
+| content added to searches for activities at the resort.
+This is a prime use case
-| resort.
+| for Result Rankings.

 ![Figure x: The Lunar Resort wants to tweak these results: pin the Activities page to the top, and hide the legal content entirely.](../../images/search-result-rankings-todo.png)

 ## Creating and Managing Result Rankings

-To manipulate result rankings, create a new _Alias_ containing the keywords you want to intercept.
+To manipulate result rankings, create a new _Alias_ containing the keywords/search terms you want to intercept.
 A search is performed, and the matching results are shown (you can also do a separate search if you want to grab results that haven't even been returned during a natural search for the alias keywords).
-Once you have the results, choose to pin them or hide them as you please.
+Once you have the results, choose to pin, hide, re-order, or add results as you please.

 To create a new Result Rankings Alias: